bxparks/AceTime/README.md

 Often the reference is the UTC time and this class represents the amount of time shift from UTC.
-Currently (year 2019) every time zone in the world is shifted from UTC by a multiple of 15 minutes (e.g. -03:30 or +01:00). `TimeOffset` is a thin wrapper around a single 8-bit signed integer which can encode integers from [-128, 127].
-Internally -128 is used to indicate an error condition, so we can represent a UTC shift of from -31:45 to +31:45 hours, which is more than enough to encode all UTC offsets currently in use.
+Currently (year 2019) every time zone in the world is shifted from UTC by a multiple of 15 minutes (e.g. -03:30 or +01:00). `TimeOffset` is a thin wrapper around a single `int8_t` type which can encode integers from [-128, 127].
+Internally -128 is used to indicate an error condition, so we can represent a UTC shift of from -31:45 to +31:45 hours, which is more than enough to encode all UTC offsets currently in use in the world.

 ```C++
 namespace ace_time {